Behind the Pastry Case

 At the bakery, I’ve met people I’d never have crossed paths with otherwise.
 Some are college students like me.
 They tell me about their studies in environmental engineering up in Canada or describe the San Francisco garage where their band practices.
 Others are full-time bakers who helped me stretch my high-school-level Spanish, or the business owner herself, an immigrant from China who expects nothing short of excellence, even from the cashier.

-Now, one of my coworkers sends me book recommendations.
-A customer once even handed me the novel he’d just finished after learning I studied literature.
+Now, one coworker sends me book recommendations.
+Another has shifted from coworker to friend.
+A regular even once handed me the novel he’d just finished after hearing I study English.

-My mom always said people love to talk about themselves, and she’s right.
-So, know how to ask (good) questions.
-I say “good” in parentheses because we often fear asking the wrong thing, but the art of questioning is more generous than we think.
-This summer, the more I asked, the more I learned—not just about others, but about how to hold a meaningful conversation.
+My mom always said people love to talk about themselves—and she’s right.
+The trick is knowing how to ask “good” questions.
+I put “good” in quotes because we tend to overthink, worrying about asking the wrong thing, when in reality the art of questioning is more generous than we imagine.
+Most people aren’t analyzing your phrasing; they’re just glad to be asked.
+And the more I asked, the more I learned—not only about others, but about what makes a conversation feel meaningful.

 2. When you can, play Robin Hood.